Synerty/synerty-peek/docs/learn_plugin_development/LearnPluginDevelopment_AddVortexRpc.rst

 In this section we setup the files required to define an RPC on the server that will only accept calls from the agent.

-The RPC example could be much simpler, the intention is to show more of a good design verses the bare minimum RPC example.
+The RPC example could be much simpler, the intenftion is to show more of a good design verses the bare minimum RPC example.

 .. image:: LearnRPC_AgentToServer.png